dirm02/energy_estimate_app_react/README.md

-# Weather Analysis App with React: An application for Weather Analytics made by React
+# Renewable Energy Estimation App with React: An application for Renewable Energy Estimation made by React

 ## Table of Contents
 * [Introduction](#introduction)